100 Notable alumni of

 -

 Kevin Canady is an American professional wrestler better known by his ring name Mad Man Pondo.
 Best known for his hardcore wrestling style, Canady has wrestled for various wrestling promotions, including Independent Wrestling Association Mid-South, Combat Zone Wrestling, Big Japan Pro Wrestling, and Juggalo Championship Wrestling.
-He is also the owner of IWA East Coast, and is currently employed by Juggalo Championship Wrestling.
+He is also the owner of IWA East Coast, and was formerly employed by Juggalo Championship Wrestling.
+He was released from JCW in August after an incident involving himself and Mickie knuckles caused significant injury to a fellow opponent by way of negligence.

 -